all-in-one-of/snippets/VEX 0 Syntax.md

 }
 i@valB = valB;
 ```
-"continue" keyword to jump to the next loop iteration. in this example we average point position with positions of neighbours which are above it in world space (their Y coordinate is larger)
+`continue` keyword to jump to the next loop iteration. in this example we average point position with positions of neighbours which are above it in world space (their Y coordinate is larger)
 ```cpp
 int pts[] = neighbours(0, @ptnum);
 vector P_avg_upper = {0};